juniorgasparotto/WiremockUI/readme.md

 ## <a name="menu" />Menu

 * `File`
-  * `Refresh`: Refreshes the screen to return to the State.
+  * `Refresh`: Refreshes the screen to return to the initial state.
   * `Open files folder`: Opens the folder where are all the files.
   * `Find in Files`: Opens the search tool.
   * `Languages`: Supports two languages: English and Portuguese